30 Best Practices for Preventing a Data Breach

 29. Continuously monitor security controls’ effectiveness

-The only consistent thing in cybersecurity is the fact that it’s not consistent.
-Malicious actors continuously evolve their threat methodologies which means that the controls that protect today may not be adequate tomorrow.
+The only consistency in cybersecurity is that it’s not consistent.
+Malicious actors continuously evolve their threat methodologies, which means that the controls that protect today may not be adequate tomorrow.

 When establishing best practices, you want to set up alerts for several areas that cybercriminals target, including: